Balugaon: K-12 Schooling

+Post Secondary Education

+Balugaon College is the only post-secondary institution in Balugaon.
+It offers a 3-year bachelor program in humanities, and also provides higher secondary education (11th and 12th) in Humanities, and Science.

 Tourism

-Major tourist spota at Chilika lake like Kalijai Temple and Nalabana can be reached from Balugaon with government or private boat and launch services.
-Narayani Temple is a few miles from Balugaon and is famous for its natural scenic beauty.
+Tourist spots at Chilika lake, like Kalijai Temple and Nalabana, can be reached from Balugaon with government or private boat and launch services.
+Narayani Temple is a few miles from Balugaon and is known for its natural setting.
 There is a natural fountain near Ranpur.

+The Odi Art Centre, A tribal Art Museum, is located near Balugaon in Barkul.
+It hosts the weeklong Chilika Shelduck International Folk Carnival in November every year.
+The Mamu Bhanaja Hill recreational park situated at the foothills of Mamu Bhanaja.
+It was opened to public on 18 February 2024, fulfilling a long-standing community demand for a local park.

 Demographics

-In the 2001 India census, Balugaon had a population of 15,824 (males 53%, females 47%).
-Balugaon had an average literacy rate of 67%, higher than the national average of 59.5%, with 59% of the males and 41% of females literate.
-14% of the population were under 6 years of age.
+In the 2011 India census, Balugaon had a population of 17,645 (males 52%, females 48%) and a total of 3212 households.
+Balugaon had an average literacy rate of 81.7%, higher than the state average of 72.8%, with 88% of the males and 75% of females literate.
+11% of the population were under 6 years of age.
+Schedule Caste (SC) constituted 25.75% while Schedule Tribe (ST) were 0.39% of the total population.
+Its population is projected to be 25000 as of 2024.